sneakysneak/docs/pages/installing-templates-api/oauth-authentication.md

         "ExpiresAtUtc": "2017-12-08T11:02:48.7436471Z"
     }

-The user should then be sent, in there browser to _/web/connector/updateaccountconnectoroauth?id={Account Connector ID}&token{Account Sign-In Token}_
+The user should then be sent, in their browser, to _/web/connector/updateaccountconnectoroauth?id={Account Connector ID}&token{Account Sign-In Token}_

 The following query string parameters can also be included: